alphagov/rails_translation_manager/README.md

 Rails Translation Manager (RTM) provides a Rails engine which adds rake tasks to manage translation files.

-## Nomenclature

-- **CSV**: comma separated values, a tabular data format which can be loaded into a spreadsheet package
-- **I18n**: an abbreviation of 'internationalisation', which is the process of adding support for multiple locales and languages to an application.
-            `I18n` is also the name of a ruby gem which supports internationalisation in ruby applications.
-- **interpolation**: a technique used in I18n whereby data is inserted ("interpolated") into a translated string of text, for example `Hello %{name}` would become `Hello Sarah` if the variable `name` had the value `Sarah`.
-- **YAML**: YAML Ain't Markup Language, a textual data format used (in this case) for storing translation strings in rails applications

 ## Technical documentation

 ### Dependencies